-With regional travel now allowed across Australia, and interstate travel not too far off, staycations are becoming all the rage.
-So, to satisfy your travel cravings we’ve developed a short guide to help you plan the perfect staycation in Tasmania.
-Here’s our top picks for the best weekend stays, day trips and road trips you can do in Tasmania.
+With interstate travel now allowed across Australia, weekend staycations are becoming all the rage.
+So, to satisfy your travel cravings we’ve developed a short guide to help you plan the perfect holiday in Tasmania.
+Here are our top picks for the best weekend stays, day trips and road trips you can do in Tasmania.

 Derwent Valley and beyond

 Starting in Hobart, this scenic drive will take you through beautiful rivers, rolling hills, giant forests and rugged mountain wilderness until you reach the to picturesque Lake St Clair.
 Take the road towards New Norfolk and explore the historic town that sits on the banks of the River Derwent.
 Then climb up Pulpit Rock for some panoramic views.
 The next day continue to Bothwell and Lake St Clair, stopping at the impressive Mt Field National Park along the way.
 Check out the suggested itinerary here.